 Sidon is considered the 'seat’ of the Phoenician Civilization in that most of the ships which would ply the seas and spread Phoenician culture were launched from this city’s port.
 Sidon was overthrown during the conquest of Phoenicia by Alexander the Great in 332 BCE and, like the rest of the fractured Phoenician civilization, was eventually absorbed by Rome and, finally, taken by the Arab Muslims in the 7th century CE.

 The city of Sidon grew in wealth through maritime trade.
 The Phoenicians were known for their skill in ship-building and navigating the wide expanse of the Mediterranean Sea.
 The historian Richard Miles writes:

-As early as the third millenium BC, sailors from the Phoenician city of Byblos had developed ships whose curved hulls were able to meet the challenges of the sea, and were using those craft to deliver cargoes of cederwood to Egypt.
+As early as the third millennium BCE, sailors from the Phoenician city of Byblos had developed ships whose curved hulls were able to meet the challenges of the sea, and were using those craft to deliver cargoes of cedarwood to Egypt.
 Over the following centuries, Byblos and other Phoenician states such as Sidon, Tyre, Arvad, and Beirut created an important niche for themselves by transporting luxury goods and bulk raw materials from overseas markets back to the Near East.
-(28).
+(28)

 Competition with Tyre

 The city flourished as part of a loose confederacy of city-states spread along the coast of the land of Canaan.
 Although they shared "a common linguistic, cultural, and religious inheritance, the region was very rarely politically united, with each city operating as a sovereign state ruled over by a king or local dynast" (Miles, 26).
 This brought Sidon into competition with the other states of Phoenicia for trade and, especially, with the city of Tyre.